Javarris James: Return to the Colts

 On October 7, 2010, the Colts signed James off the Redskins' practice squad to their active roster.
 He made his NFL debut as a reserve in the Colts' Week 5 game against the Kansas City Chiefs on October 10, 2010.
 James scored two rushing touchdowns in the Colts' loss at the Philadelphia Eagles on November 7, 2010.

 James did not make the final roster for the 2011 season and was released by the Colts again on September 3, 2011.

 Arizona Cardinals

 On May 14, 2012, James signed with the Arizona Cardinals.

 Personal life

 On June 9, 2011, James was arrested in Fort Myers, Florida, for possession of marijuana.
 He was released a short time later after posting a $1,000 bond.

 On March 7, 2013, James was arrested for failure to appear for his previous possession of marijuana charge.
 He is being held with no bond.

-On May 12, 2017, James finished his schooling obtaining his Bachelor Degree and MBA by graduating from the University of Miami.
+On May 12, 2017, James finished his schooling obtaining his bachelor's degree and MBA by graduating from the University of Miami.

 On February 28, 2019, James opened up a training facility in Naples, FL called "JJ5 Fitness" under the LLC. of JJ5 Fitness.

 James now resides in Naples, FL with his wife and children.
 He coaches local youth football and track.
 James has also held various youth football camps throughout the Southwest Florida area.